With Valentines Day just around the corner I thought we might talk about something commonly associated with this day — chocolate.

 This why we always hear the advice to reach for dark chocolate – 70% cacao content or higher (I recommend reaching for bars of at least 85%).
 Interestingly, most commercial chocolate bars contain only about 10% cocoa.
 Plus, the milk contained in most bars inhibits the absorption of the limited flavanols it does contain (research has shown milk proteins inhibit absorption of flavonoids).

 What I’m really trying to say is – reach for the source.
-Use real raw cacao powder.
-Here are a few recipes to get you started (click on the picture for the recipe):
+Use real raw cacao powder and dark, unprocessed chocolate.

 Before I sign off I do want to mention that cacao is also a great source of magnesium, (an electrolyte that helps to prevent muscle cramping) – offering between 20 to 25% of the recommended daily intake in one serving – 2.5 tablespoons (the amount I put in my daily breakfast shake!).